siiptuo/taimio-report/README.md

-# Tiima report
+# Taimio report

-Tiima report is a simple command line application that generates reports from [Tiima API](https://github.com/siiptuo/tiima-api).
+Taimio report is a simple command line application that generates reports from [Taimio API](https://github.com/siiptuo/taimio-api).
 It required Python to run.

 # License